 Primrose flower plants can be grown in beds, containers, or baskets.

-The soil should also be well-draining.
+The soil should also be well drained.
 Working homemade compost and leaf mould into your soil before planting will help to enrich it.

-The Primrose flower thrives best in rich soil in a shady, well draining site.
+The Primrose flower thrives best in rich well drained soil in a shady location.
 These conditions are easy to replicate, allowing you to enjoy the plants’ colorful blooms.
 Blooming occurs throughout the summer, and the plants are hardy in planting zones 4-8.